What is Dekopon? Ι History and names Ι What does Dekopon taste like? Ι Where is Dekopon grown? Ι How is Dekopon used? Ι Recipes

 - Room temperature: Dekopon will last approximately a week at room temperature.
 Store away from direct sunlight and heat sources.

-- Cooler temperature: For longer storage, store in the refrigerator, where they will last for several weeks.
+- Cooler temperature: For longer storage, store them in the refrigerator, where the fruit will last several weeks.

 Recipes